lpan/lpan.github.io/about.md

 My name is Lawrence and I am a software developer.

-I believe in `the right tool for the right job`, and thus I am constantly learning and experimenting new technologies with the purpose of expanding my toolbox.
+I believe in `the right tool for the right job`, and thus I am constantly learning and experimenting new technologies to expand my toolbox.

 I pride myself in being a well-rounded full-stack developer.
 I have a strong background in modern web UI development.
 But I also have professional experience